-We found that this practice was providing care which was safe in accordance with the relevant regulations.
+We found that this practice was providing safe care in accordance with the relevant regulations.
 The practice had effective systems and processes in place to ensure all care and treatment was carried out safely.
-Significant events, complaints and accidents were recorded appropriately, investigated and analysed then improvement measures implemented.
+The practice had no recorded significant events, complaints or accidents.
+We saw there were procedures were in place to recorded appropriately, investigate and analyse any of these occurrences and then for improvement measures to be implemented as required.

 Staff had received training in safeguarding and whistleblowing and knew the signs of abuse and who to report them to.
-Staff were appropriately recruited and suitably trained and skilled to meet patient's needs and there were sufficient numbers of staff available at all times.
-Staff induction procedures were in place and completed by all new members of staff.
+Staff were appropriately recruited and suitably trained and skilled to meet patients needs and there were sufficient numbers of staff available at all times.
+Staff induction procedures were in place and had been completed by the newly appointed dental nurse.